OAAR Writing Center

 - Earn a credit for becoming a stronger writer!
 COR145 offers structured writing practice for students and guided assistance on ENG105 course assignments.

-- There is NO additional homework!
-Students work with their assigned writing mentor on their current course assignments for ENG105 and other classes.
+- Students work with their assigned writing mentor on their current course assignments for ENG105 and other classes.

 - It fits in your schedule!
-The student and writing mentor determine a set time for weekly 1-hour appointments.
+The student and writing mentor determine a schedule of individual meetings, workgroups, and a few self-paced online activities.

 - You can register today!
 While students may be placed into COR145 based on their admissions application or standardized test scores, any student can choose to enroll in COR145 any semester.